Heaton State Forest

 Forests in this area have been harvested for timber for many decades – some for over 150 years.
 The forests you see today are regrowth forests which means they have been harvested many times over and grown back.
 Today's forest management practices protect biodiversity, soil and water quality and cultural heritage sites while also allowing for sustainable timber production.
 NSW State Forests – here today, here tomorrow.
 Find out more about sustainable forest management.

 The State Forests of the Watagan Mountains (Awaba, Heaton, Olney, Ourimbah, Watagan and Wyong State forests) have won the Gold Award for Adventure Tourism in the Hunter Central Coast Tourism Awards in 2012, 2013 and 2014, earning their place in the Tourism Hall of Fame.
-They also received a bronze award in the tourist attraction category in 2011 and won the silver award for adventure tourism at the NSW Tourism Awards 2013 and are finalists for the 2014 NSW Tourism Awards.
+They also received a bronze award in the tourist attraction category in 2011, won the silver award for adventure tourism at the NSW Tourism Awards 2013 and are finalists for the 2014 NSW Tourism Awards.

 - Heaton State Forest Map [333 KB PDF]